jonathandiep/ITC/README.md

 - Title of the review
 - Comments

-When writing the review the service provider will know who they are writing a review for and for what service
+When writing the review the service provider will know who they are writing a review for and for what service.

 The service provider has two actions available:
 - Post review